rileyle/UCGretina/README.md

 > Set the horizontal positions of the source collimator relative to
 > the central axis of the GRETINA module.
 (These positions correspond
-> to those reported by the stepper motor controller.)
-The horizontal
+> to those reported by the stepper motor controller.
+The controller
-> position of the source must also be set using the
-> `/Experiment/Source/setX`, `/Experiment/Source/setZ`, and
-> `/Experiment/Source/setZ` commands to place the source within the
-> collomator.
-(The controller x axis points opposite the geant4 x
+> x axis points opposite the geant4 x axis, and the controller y axis
-> axis, and the controller y axis points along the geant4 z axis.)
+> points along the geant4 z axis.)
+The horizontal position of the
+> source should not be set using the usual source positioning commands
+> (`/Experiment/Source/setX` and `/Experiment/Source/setZ`).

     /ScanningTable/SetControllerZ <double> <unit>